- Back to Data Protection

 Whilst we rely on legitimate interest as the legal basis for processing where this is not overridden by the interests and rights or freedoms of the data subjects concerned, we recognise that it is not the only lawful ground for processing data.
 As such, where appropriate, we will sometimes process your data on an alternative legal basis – for example, because you have given us consent to do so.

-DARO maintains a record of all former students of the University and, as such, it holds education records in perpetuity.
+Alumni and Development maintains a record of all former students of the University and, as such, it holds education records in perpetuity.
 Graduation information is published each year in conferrings booklets and is therefore considered to be in the public domain.
 If we become aware that your name has changed, we will update our records to reflect this.
 In subsequent instances where we provide your name (e.g. a class list) we will use your current name alongside any previous names to ensure you can be identified correctly.
 The personal data we store and process may include:

 - name, title, gender and date of birth;